prob-ml/bliss/case_studies/dc2_cataloging/exp_record.md

 4. train with new DC2 and new data aug (both transforms) (on Great Lake)

 5. train with new DC2 (no transforms)

+### 06-27

+1. train using the new data augmentation but rotate/flip plocs in fullcat

+2. train using the new data augmentation but only rotate/flip locs

+3. train using the old rotate/flip and new random shift